stef-van-looveren/api-manager/README.md

 The API manager handles everything in the interface.

 ### Installation
 Just enable the module.
 Under 'Structure' you will find a new menu item called 'Api manager'.
-To there and add your first API.
+Go there and add your first API.
 In the main list view, there is a button 'Run import' to directly test your settings.

 ### Types of API?
 At this moment, only JSON is available as a type.
 Also, for the time being without authentication.
 It is meant for use on small to medium sized websites.